waded/xbox-cec/README.md

 and more, but Harmony won't respond when you turn on the Xbox using controllers, and Harmony's Google/Alexa support can conflict with the [Xbox's own support for richer voice commands](https://support.xbox.com/en-US/browse/xbox-one/voice-and-digital-assistants).

-It's increasingly common that game consoles support CEC to switch inputs, so your Xbox may be the last device that can't CEC itself to active sourciness.
-If you already have a Raspberry Pi you're within a few dollars (and this service) of what you need to fix it.
+Many game consoles already use CEC to switch inputs, so your Xbox may be the last device that can't CEC itself to active sourciness.
+If you have a Raspberry Pi you're within a few dollars (and this service) of what you need to fix this.

 Not all receivers handle CEC active source commands in the same way.
 Please run through *Testing that active source works with an Xbox on my receiver* with a